h3nd3r/nutrition_pro/user/user_record.md

 - **2024-10-08:** Client likes pizza and would like to incorporate it into their meal plan.
 - **2024-10-08:** Client likes fettuccine Alfredo and would like to incorporate it into their meal plan.
 - **2024-10-08:** Client likes fettuccine Alfredo and would like to incorporate it into their meal plan.
+- **2024-10-08:** Client does not like pork and would not like to incorporate it into their meals.

 ## Chat Records
 - **Nutrition goal:** 2024-10-08.
 Client is evaluating if fettuccine Alfredo is a good meal to meet their goals.